 That may be true at the content mill end of the spectrum.
 If you’re making $20 per article, you must crank out articles so fast to make a living that there isn’t time to do research.
 The math just doesn’t add up.

 Personally, I often spend more time researching topics than writing an article.
-Even if it’s a topic I know well, I want to make sure I refer and link to the latest data, trends, etc. I never assume I know everything about a topic, even after writing about it for years.
+Even if it’s a topic I know well, I want to make sure I refer to and link to the latest data, trends, and the like.
+I never assume I know everything about a topic, even after writing about it for years.
 Things change!

 “Over the years I’ve tackled multiple ghostwriting projects in the content marketing space.
 One aspect of this writing style that I feel the average reader is unaware of is the level of collaboration between the writer and the person getting the byline.
 I spend hours reading my interviewee’s past writing so I can emulate their tone and style.
 That’s in addition to the phone calls and emails to discover the inside scoop on the topic they want to share with the world.
 I feel ghostwriting that’s performed in this way is ethical.
 Bottom line: I’m hired for my writing and language skills to help someone express their thoughts.”

 The bottom line is that when brands pay for quality, they get quality: professionals who invest time and effort in getting things just right.
 On the other hand, brands have some responsibility, too.
 Somebody inside the company has to read and approve the content before it’s published.

 People worried a lot about the writers who were being exploited — all of that work and no byline.